 Image of Naval Signal sent to German fleet to instruct lowering of German flag as displayed in New Haig House, Edinburgh 1918.

 First World War Timeline Challenge.
-Your challenge is to create a timeline showing what caused The Falklands War and how it unfolded.
+Your challenge is to create a timeline showing what caused The First World War and how it unfolded.
 A number of different activities are also suggested through the use of support materials.
-Teacher’s Notes & Student’s Notes are contained within the one document.
+Teacher’s notes & student’s notes are contained within the one document.

 Copy of the poem ‘Dulce et Decorum Est’ by First World War poet Wilfred Owen.